This is my personal journey with Sphincter of Oddi Dysfunction and chronic pain.

 “That is it!”
 I yelled across the room, “I am done.
 No more.”
 I was snarling and ready to bite off your head if you argued with me one bit.
 “I have had enough,” I screamed.
 I was in full blown breakdown mode.
 Being sick had taken its full toll on me, and I felt like something, anything needed to change.
 It was one of many upsets, and the sad part was, not much would change.
 Except for how I interpreted and viewed my situation.

 My name is Faith.
 I have S.O.D or Sphincter of Oddi Dysfunction.
 Yes, I know.
 When I first heard it I thought it was some evil mythological creature too.
 Unfortunately, it is not.
 It is a disorder.
 A disorder that I have.
 The best way I can explain it is that my sphincter muscle by my pancreas located in the common bile duct spasms involuntary.
 It causes an immense amount of pressure and is known to be exceptionally painful.
 So, in summary, my doctors went in for an E.R.C.P (Endoscopic Retrograde Cholangiopancreatography) measured the pressure in the duct to confirm my sphincter dysfunction and then sliced the muscle to stop it from spasming.
 Unfortunately, this procedure is not always so successful, and as an ill side effect of the disorder and procedure, you can get pancreatitis.
+I also suffer from chronic pain syndrome as a result of my Sphincter of Oddi Dysfunction.

 I had two E.R.C.Ps the first they cut my sphincter muscle, and I got a case of pancreatitis.
 I recall being rolled out of the operating room on the gurney, barely awake asking, “did they find it?” to which a nurse confirmed my disorder.
 I sobbed at the point in time.
 I just sobbed and sobbed.
 They were tears of happiness.
 I was happy to be sick.
 I know it sounds different.
 However, I had spent a year prior not being believed by doctors.
 They would deny me access to care I needed based on a psychological history with depression.
 “You are having anxiety!”
 I would hear or better yet, “That is just a panic attack,” when in fact my symptoms did not even make the grade for a panic attack or anything of the sort.